Advent of Code 2022 - Day 3: Rucksack Reorganization

 Using Sets

 Now, how should we compare the items in the first string with the items in the second?
 One option is to manually iterate over the characters in the first, checking if they are in the second.
-In the worst case, the common character will be at the end of each string, requiring O(n^2) comparisons.
-Instead, I chose to first transform the strings into a more efficient data structure, then compare those instead.
+In the worst case, the common character will be at the end of each string, requiring O(n^2)

-1. Construct a Set from each String.
-O(log n)
+- Construct a Set from each String.

-2. Combine the Sets by intersection. ~O(n) assuming similarly sized sets.
+- Combine the Sets by intersection.

-3. The only item in the remaining Set is our answer.
-O(1)
+assuming similarly sized sets. - The only item in the remaining Set is our answer.

-4. Total Runtime: O(n)
+- Total Runtime:

 In practice, using asymptotic analysis here is questionable.
 Our input is very limited in size.
 This approach seems comparable to sorting the strings and then comparing them element-by-element, which is O(n log n) total.
 It doesn't seem possible to break the O(n) barrier, since you will always have the possibility of needing to look at every item in the list.